Xananax/docker-php/readme.md

 ------

-Map the 3000 port to a url
+Another example, map the 3000 port to a url in apache

 ```apache
 <VirtualHost localhost:3000>